scarfacedeb/rggallery/README.md

 TODO:
 ------
+- test it on phone
+- event hooks
+- get rid of extra padding-bottom when figcaption is empty
 - make it work with existing GET params. (it removes it now)
+- more flexible onClick function on carousel ( index() part )
 - update elasticslide or perhaps replace it with something else
-- get rid of extra padding-bottom when figcaption is empty
+- remove <a> links from slider?